Changes in Agriculture through the Farmers’ Eyes and Bodies

 Project Team

-Saša Poljak Istenič, PhD, Majda Černič Istenič, PhD, Lilijana Šprah, PhD, Mateja Slovenc Grasselli, Anela Klemenc Bešo-
+Saša Poljak Istenič, PhD, Majda Černič Istenič, PhD, Lilijana Šprah, PhD, Mateja Slovenc Grasselli, PhD, Anela Klemenc Bešo-

 Project ID